Monte Carlo Tree Search: The Game-Changing Algorithm behind DeepMind’s AlphaGo

 • Nodes represent states

-The tree branches out because there are typically several different actions that can be taken in a given state.
-Tree search algorithms differ depending on which branches are explored and in what order.
+The tree branches out because we typically have several different actions to choose from in a given state.
+Tree search algorithms differ based on which branches we explore and in what order we do so.

 Let’s discuss a few tree search algorithms.